 Figure 1- Wine Grapes by Jancis Robinson, Julia Harding and Jose Vouillamoz 2012

-Our 2020 Manseng (we’ve just called it ‘Mixed Up Manseng’) is now bottled and we’re so happy with it, it shows typical high acidity, citrus characters and florals of the Manseng family and will mature gracefully over many years.
+Our 2021 Manseng (we’ve just called it ‘Mixed Up Manseng’) is now available.
+It shows typical high acidity, citrus characters and florals of the Manseng family and will mature gracefully over many years.

-Campbell Mattinson of The Winefront recently reviewed the wine awarding 93 points and saying
+Campbell Mattinson, for The Wine Front, reviewed the 2020 vintage, awarding 93 points and saying:

 “Terrific intensity.
 Wow.
 It tastes of talc, citrus, orange rind and steel through it’s generally blossomy and inviting.
 But that burst of flavour, it’s really something.
 Head turner.”